 Overall, Stealth VPN is a great feature for privacy.
 The provider has avoided explaining exactly how this technology works, but it’s probably because this kind of information could reduce the mode’s effectiveness.

 PrivateVPN uses 2048-bit Encryption With AES-256 along with several VPN protocols, including OpenVPN, L2TP, IPSec, IKEv2, and PPTP.
-In case users are manually setting up your VPN connection, or are using the Windows PrivateVPN app, they can choose the VPN protocol yourself.
+In case users are manually setting up their VPN connection, or are using the Windows PrivateVPN app, they can choose the VPN protocol yourself.

 The PrivateVPN app for Mac automatically selects the VPN protocol that best suits their network.
 We always recommend using OpenVPN given that it is the most secure.
 We recommend not to establish a VPN connection using PPTP unless absolutely necessary.